Maple Ridge - Fraser Street and 224th Street

 • The no-barrier approach didn't work at Royal Crescent.
 There were numerous Fire, Ambulance and RCMP calls to this facility since opening.
 Will this new facility be no-barrier as well?
 What processes/procedures do you have in place to keep the surrounding neighbourhood safe?

-SNichols asked over 2 years ago
+SNichols asked about 3 years ago

 Residents will be relocating here from the current temporary modular supportive housing at Royal Crescent, so Coast Mental Health frontline employees have already established relationships with these residents.